 Classical antiquities that can be traced all the way back to Troy and Babylon coexist with some dark moments of the early 20th century that still manages to instill a graphic, spine-chilling horror story in our minds as if, it only happened yesterday.

-Berlin has something or the other for everyone from history buff to food crusaders, from nature lovers to lazy folks.
-One can consider visiting the futuristic spas at Liquidrom or head straight for the Stasi Museum singing the saga of terrifying secret police.
+Berlin has something or the other for everyone from the history buff to food crusaders, from nature lovers to lazy folks.
+One can consider visiting the futuristic spas at Liquidrom or head straight for the Stasi Museum singing the saga of the terrifying secret police.
 Berlin is not going to disappoint anyone.

 While in Berlin, it is just imperative that a tourist visits the Berlin Wall, or whatever remains of it today.
 Not the best option for sightseeing in Germany, the remains of the Berlin Wall with scores of graffiti stand as a stark reminder of 70 deaths that took place because people only wanted to escape to the east.